 When he’s not curating his collection of salvaged wood, building pedestals for his wife’s floral design business, or wearing his tool belt around on a Sunday afternoon at his own house, one might find Jesse enjoying a fine Belgian stout by a backyard campfire.

 Another New Hampshire native, Sam has loved working with his hands since he built wooden models of a house and a vintage speedboat under the guidance of a caring first-grade teacher.
 In high school, however, other interests prevailed, and he spent most of his time either playing the drums or cross-country skiing.
-After graduating from Williams College in 2009 with a degree in Religion and a focus on pre-medical courses, Sam took the next logical step, and joined a rock band.
+After graduating from Williams College in 2009 with a degree in Religion and having completed his pre-medical coursework, Sam took the next logical step, and joined a rock band.
 Nearly four years on the road and in the studio with the band proved to be long enough, however, and in 2012 Sam followed his longtime girlfriend–and now wife–to Maine, and finally followed the long-simmering passion for power tools and building houses that he’d first kindled way back in the first grade.

-When he’s not buried in the latest issue of Fine Homebuilding, listening to the kind of indie music that Corey wouldn’t play from the other side of a double-stud, dense-pack insulated exterior wall, or outside running, skiing, or taking photographs, Sam is definitely not working on his own house, because that’s nearly impossible when there’s a cute baby living in it.
+When he’s not buried in the latest issue of Fine Homebuilding, outside running, skiing, and/or taking photographs, or listening to the kind of indie music that no one else on the jobsite would tolerate even from the other side of a double-stud, dense-pack insulated exterior wall, Sam is definitely not working on his own house, because that’s nearly impossible when there’s a cute baby living in it.

 When our headhunters found Pat working in something called “Mainframe Support” for a major computing company, we knew we had to add his skillset to the team.
 Originally from southern New England, Pat graduated from Siena College in upstate New York in 2006, and moved to western Maine before settling down in Freeport.
 At some point, he felt that he needed even more Maine framing in his life, so Pat threw himself into the art and practice of timber framing shortly before starting his tenure at BenCo.
-While cutting and raising frames remains his true passion, Pat has proven himself to be an exceptionally capable carpenter through all of the phases of residential construction.
-It’s easy to recognize him around the site by the gleaming edges of his hand tools, which he keeps razor-sharp with the help of a jealousy-inducing Tormek wet grinder he found on Craigslist.
+While cutting and raising frames remains his true passion, Pat has proven himself to be an exceptionally capable carpenter through all of the phases of residential construction, including the parts that include part numbers, like maintaining pneumatic nailers and fixing broken power planers.
+It’s always easy to recognize him around the site; just watch for a sharp glint of steel from his hand tools, which he keeps razor-sharp with the help of a jealousy-inducing Tormek wet grinder he found on Craigslist.

 In the fall of 2016, with two houses under construction and only one eight-foot stepladder in the company’s arsenal, we knew we had to make a change.
-Fortunately, Lyle came along just in time, and, with only his 6’8″ height and the two inch heals on his work boots, made all of our stepladders obsolete.
+Fortunately, Lyle came along just in time, with his 6’8″ wingspan and two-inch heels on his work boots, and made all of our stepladders obsolete.
 Another native of downeast Maine, Lyle graduated from Skidmore College in upstate New York in 2015, and moved to Portland to hone his chops as a metalworker.
-It’s taken him no time at all to meld his artistic sensibilities, jeweler’s eye for detail, and enviable wingspan into a formidable set of carpentry skills.
+It’s taken him no time at all to meld his artistic sensibilities, jeweler’s eye for detail, and that enviable reach into a formidable set of carpentry skills.
 Even as he grows as a carpenter, Lyle is continuing to explore new materials and techniques on his work bench at home, too, producing a variety of jewelry, clothing, and art all made to his exceptional standards.
-Those skills working with his hands, combined with a mental archive of movie quotes to rival Corey’s, make Lyle the perfect addition to the BenCo family.
+Those skills working with his hands, combined with a mental archive of movie quotes and wacky accents to rival Corey’s, make Lyle the perfect addition to the BenCo family.

-When he’s not weaving shingled corners like an industry veteran, sewing a pair of work shorts ever more perfect than the last, or making a stunning piece of jewelry from a scrap piece of copper ducting, Lyle could be improving his cat’s hybrid indoor/outdoor playground, or… actually, he’s probably working on those shorts.
+When he’s not adding blocking to his work surfaces until they’re so high that no one else can use them, sewing a pair of work shorts ever more perfect than the last, or making a stunning piece of jewelry from a scrap piece of copper ducting, Lyle could be improving his cat’s hybrid indoor/outdoor playground, or… actually, he’s probably working on those shorts.